 How do you keep your employees motivated remotely?
 How do you make sure the job gets done?

 We, humans, are tribal creatures and seek social interactions.
 Spending long hours at home or satellite office closer to home can be a quite lonely business, and even if we might be geared for working independently, motivation may drop with no regular contacts with a team, and a feeling of isolation can be overwhelming.

-Make sure communication is smooth and invest in apps and tools that work, and that can also help you to keep an eye on the progress toward meeting your targets.
-The team should be in touch regularly, and online meetings should take place once or twice weekly.
-Also, don’t forget the casual chit-chat sessions: it’s like taking a coffee break at the office, a moment to getting to know each other, which is beneficial for both parties, as it shows that you care.
+Make sure communication is smooth and invest in apps and tools that work.
+It can also help you to keep an eye on the progress toward meeting your targets.
+The team should be in touch regularly, either virtually or physically.
+Also, don’t forget that they are still your colleagues, so do save some time for a quick catch up!

-With a proper setup and a clear structure that everyone understands, is there still the need to meet up in person?
+With a clear setup and structure for regular communications that everyone understands, is there still the need to meet up in person?

 The answer is YES.

 Successful companies and organisations arrange days for their employees to come together on a regular basis.
 Nothing beats a real, human contact.
 Ideally, meeting in person should happen at least a couple of times a year.
 Don’t shy away from organising that.
 It’s money well-spent.